ELEM ED 317 Teaching Social Studies Preschool - 8

 Topics:

-Connections between family history and Wisconsin history in social studies and the use of primary and secondary sources, quilts and artifacts in historical studies.
+Connections between family history and Wisconsin history in social studies and the use of primary and secondary sources and artifacts in historical inquiry; differentiated reading materials for English learners and students with special needs.

 Reading Assignment: